idobetesh/Autodesk-Student-Home-Assignment/README.md

 ## Run Locally
 1. Make sure to have docker-CLI installed on your machine<br>
 2. Navigate to the project directory
-3. In the tweet.js file insert your tweeter private keys as follow: <br>
+3. In the tweet.js file insert your twitter private keys as follow: <br>
 ####
         const T = new Twit({
             consumer_key: <YOUR_CONSUMER_KEY>,